 All the islands are low and sandy; their beautiful beaches have made them a mecca for vacationers from the U.S. and many other countries.
 The most heavily developed islands are at the northern end of the archipelago, closest to the U.S. The capital, Nassau, occupies New Providence Island and has more than 70% of the population of the country.

-Lighthouse preservation is a matter of some concern in the Bahamas.
-A few of the lighthouses are well-known tourist attractions and seem well maintained, but others are isolated, rarely visited, and in poor condition.
+Lighthouse preservation is a matter of considerable concern in the Bahamas.
+A few of the lighthouses are well-known tourist attractions and seem well maintained, but many others are isolated, rarely visited, and in poor condition.
 The active lighthouses are operated by the Bahamas Port Department.

-Photos and current accounts of visits to many of these lighthouses are scarce on the Internet.
+Photos and current accounts of visits to many of these lighthouses are relatively scarce on the Internet.
 I'd be happy to information or photos you'd like to share.